chanzuckerberg/fogg/README.md

 ### Transparency

 Fogg tries to stay out of your way– it will do its work by generating Terraform and Make files, and then it step aside for you to manage your infrastructure.
-Everything that could effect your infrastructure is right there in your resposityr for you to read and understand.
+Everything that could effect your infrastructure is right there in your repository for you to read and understand.

 There is no magic.